 15. Unfaithful (2002)

 Not the best of films, but ‘Unfaithful’ brilliantly manages to touch on the themes of love and infidelity in a way that is quite moving and affecting than most films.
 The story concerns a couple whose marriage gets on the verge of near destruction when the wife becomes deeply infatuated with a stranger she encounters one day.
 The film has an unsettling atmosphere that plays out to the seething tension present throughout the narrative.
 It was widely criticized for losing its focus on the plot and turning into a sappy melodrama, but it manages to capture the emotional and sexual tension almost every human being experiences regardless of how content they are with their relationships.

 Read More: Best Spoof Movies of All Time

 14. Brokeback Mountain (2005)

 Ang Lee‘s unforgettable cowboy romance drama is a searing tale of repressed desires and forbidden love.
 The film tells the story of two shepherds, Ennis and Jack, who develop a complex emotional and sexual relationship during their time in the summer in the Wyoming mountains.
-Ennis would later go on to marry his fiancee and Jack falls in love with a woman to whom he later gets married.
-However, years later they meet up and feelings begin to creep up once again and their married lives would eventually tear up.
+Ennis would later go on to marry his fiancee, and Jack falls in love with a woman whom he later gets married to.
+However, they meet up years later, and feelings begin to crop up once again.
+This leads to the crumbling down of their respective marriages.
 The final scene alone could melt the most stone-hearted people.